underscoretype/typeface-strings/README.md

 *Returns words like `käännös` or `Bacon` that were made up entirely of crossreferenced characters (assuming they were in input as well as defined in the font).
 Note that this is quite a restrictive filter and can often result in zero matches if too many characters are passed in or the sample text is small.*

+`$ typestring myfont.ufo samplestrings.txt -g 500 -w 15000 -r 10

+*Uses the input text to generate a new text of 500 characters based on Markov chains (somewhat sensible and looking **like** the input language, but not grammatically correct), then searches the 10 best results for target width of 15000 units*

 ## Available parameters

 * `first parameter`: Path to UFO file